Scott Nearing: Foreign policy analyst

 In addition to working variously as a teacher, paid public speaker, and author, Nearing wrote commentary on foreign affairs throughout his life.
 As an octogenarian summing up his life, Nearing recalled:

 I have spent 70 years of study and travel in order to equip myself with information that would enable me to speak and write with authority on the course of world affairs.
 The authority I have sought is not in any sense political.
 It is the authority that results from collecting and classifying information on a scientific level and interpreting facts as I have found them.
 Since I do not speak with political authority I have no means of communicating my conclusions except by putting them in print myself and distributing them in the most advantageous way that is available to a private citizen.

 Through the years, his writings on foreign affairs were distributed via several different channels.
 In 1921 Nearing was, along with his colleague Louis Lochner, a co-founder of a forerunner of the Federated Press, a news service that sent out domestic and international news releases and picture mats five days a week to the labor and radical press in America.
 Nearing remained a regular contributor to the Federated Press (controlled by the Communist Party for most of its existence) until 1943, when he was fired for his antiwar position, which Federated Press editor Carl Haessler characterized as "childish."
 Nearing then began to contribute to an obscure monthly newsletter from Florida, World Events.

 Shortly after its founding in 1949, Nearing began contributing a "World Events" column to the independent theoretical Monthly Review, established by dissident Marxist economists Paul Sweezy and Leo Huberman.
 Nearing tellingly characterized the objective of this publication as "the dissemination of a true understanding of society and the reporting of dependable news of the movement toward a socialist society which is steadily spreading over the face of the globe."
 Through the decades, Nearing wrote thousands of pages of news and commentary on these themes, retiring from this activity only in 1970, at the age of 87.

 Death

-From his mid-nineties, Nearing's mental and physical health was declining and he could not upkeep his garden.
-Nearing died on August 24, 1983, eighteen days after his 100th birthday.
-His death was planned and he advertised it six weeks before to his friends at the dinner table.
-He gave up food and his body gradually lost all strength.
+From his mid-nineties, Nearing's mental and physical health was declining and he could not upkeep his garden, with his wife stating that he “only began to be old in his 90s”.
+A month before his death, he gave up food and his body gradually lost all strength.
 At first he consumed fruit juices and a week before his death he limited himself to only water.
-He died with his wife Helen beside him at his home at Forest Farm in Harborside, Maine.
-Details of his death were glossed over by Helen in Loving and Leaving the Good Life.
+Nearing died on August 24, 1983, in his home in Harborside, Maine, eighteen days after his 100th birthday.
+His wife Helen was present.
+Nearing was cremated and his ashes were spread over his farm.